6zz/react-redux-fractal/README.md

-# Theme: c3d - a Single Page Application for wordpress
+# a fractal structured react-redux starter kit with L20n
 This repo is based on [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit); please visit the starter kit's github page to get an overview.
 This project has evolved to include some more features.
 Specifically, we are using [yarn](https://github.com/yarnpkg/yarn) because it's "Fast, reliable, and secure dependency management".

 ## Features